 “Must Have” Features

-Pockets, personally I prefer a jacket with lots of pockets, well and my pants too.
-I would say it’s a good idea for beginner snowboarders to wear a jacket with more pockets too, just put everything into your pockets instead of wearing a backpack… sunscreen, lip gloss, hand cream, spare gloves, wallets, keys, trail map, chocolate… (I gotta carry more like spare gloves, screwdrivers, whistles for my students, and sometimes, a beer for myself)
+I would say it’s a good idea for beginner snowboarders to wear a jacket with more pockets, as well.
+You can put everything into your pockets instead of wearing a backpack: sunscreen, lip gloss, hand cream, spare gloves, wallets, keys, trail map, chocolate…whatever!

 Size and Fit